amaank404/NimNN/README.md

 nimble -d:release --mm:orc --deepcopy:on build nnsim  # 2x better performance.
 nnsim --help
 ```

+If you want, you can try compiling it with danger mode and it should
+run fine and faster.
+But unexpected things can happen on unexpected command line
+arguments.
+Doing so is thus not recommended.

 ## Download (Without build)
 If you do not want to compile this package, release builds